 }

-/sql endpoint also has a special mode "raw", which allows to send any valid sphinxql queries including multi-queries.
-The returned value is a json array of one or more result sets.
+endpoint also includes a special "raw" mode, which allows you to send any valid SQL queries, including multi-queries.
+The response is a JSON array containing one or more result sets.
+You can activate this mode by using the option mode=raw

 [